jupyter-book/mystmd/docs/notebooks-with-markdown.md

   - human-readable name for the kernel, e.g. "Python 3.12"
 ```

-The following contents is a frontmatter defines a document that uses the `python` kernel:
+The following content is a frontmatter that defines a document that uses the `python` kernel:

 ```yaml
 kernelspec: